Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: EXPERIMENT

 \subsubsection{Dataset}

-Due to the advantages of transfer learning, the required scale of the dataset is small.
-This paper distracted 505 images cover complex traffic scenarios like left-turning traffic collision scenarios, lane change scenarios, and emergency avoidance scenarios of pedestrians.
-Then we draw rectangles to label objects' class shown in Figure \ref{migration} manually.
+Due to the advantages of transfer learning, the required scale of the dataset was small.
+This paper distracted 505 images of complex traffic scenarios like left-turning traffic collision scenarios, lane change scenarios, and urgent avoidance for pedestrians.
+Through drawing rectangles, classes of objects were labeled manually.